mulingwa/Databases-and-SQL_for_Data_Science_with_Python/README.md

-Practice on how to access .sql files in Python notebooks using APIs
+Practice on how to access .sql files in Python notebooks using APIs and sql magic